adriarm/aliasing_is_a_driver/README.md

 sbatch ./sh/train/tinyimagenet_resnet50.sh
 sbatch ./sh/train/typewise.sh
 ```
 If you want to use a different node/gpu configuration, you will need to change the resource request slurm commands in the .sh files, as well as the batch size used, accordingly.
-The per-gpu batch size for 8 GPUs is found in the corresponding config file in `conf/train/trainer`.
+The default per-gpu batch size for 8 GPUs is found in the corresponding config file in `conf/train/trainer`.
 ```
 # Slurm resources options
 #SBATCH --nodes=8